AlanBuric/printsync3d/README.md

 Use the `dev` scripts defined in both directory `package.json` files to launch one of the servers, or `npm run dev` in the root directory to launch both at once.

+The `-r` flag is required for `concurrently` because the console log and color control doesn't let the backend start up.

 ## Deployment

 ### Option 1.
 Fully reliable deployment